the1lab/1lab/src/Data/List.lagda.md

 take-length-more [] zero wit = refl
 take-length-more [] (suc n) wit = refl take-length-more (x ∷ xs) (suc n) (s≤s wit) = ap (x ∷_) (take-length-more xs n wit)

-instance
-  -- List isn't really a type on the same footing as all the others, but -- we're here, so we might as well, right? decomp-list : ∀ {ℓ} {A : Type ℓ} → hlevel-decomposition (List A) decomp-list = decomp (quote ListPath.List-is-hlevel) (`level-minus 2 ∷ `search ∷ [])
 ```
 -->